 Probably more than you think.
 Many people underestimate the amount of time they spend plugged in.
 The truth is that average cellphone users fill between 2.42 and 5 hours per day on their devices.

 According to Tracey Delfs, a mindfulness teacher and coach, “With 1,440 minutes given to us each day, we need to be mindful about how we are using each of these precious moments.”

 lthough limiting tech time overall is important, Delfs stresses that mealtime and bedtime should always be “no technology zones.”
 To help keep everyone in the family accountable, set up a box where everyone can dump their devices before meals and lights-out.

 For couples: A recent study found that many partners believe technology interferes with their quality time together—including at mealtime.
-Leave your devices at home and try out a new restaurant, focusing on conversation without distraction.
+Tuck your devices at home and try out a new recipe or restaurant, focusing on conversation without distraction.

 For families: Research has supported what parents know intuitively: Unplugged family meals are important for kids’ health and development.
 To help kids feel more invested in family meals, involve them in meal planning and preparation.

 Between 27 and 89 percent of cellphone users report these experiences.
 The best way to prevent these modern-day maladies is—surprise!—to unplug.

 Going solo: To help you settle into slumber, power down at least a half-hour before bedtime, and try reading, journaling, or meditating to unwind.

 For couples: Rather than side-by-side texting before turning out the lights, try out therapeutic massage.
 One study found that married couples who engaged in “warm touch” massage for a month showed decreases in stress hormone levels and increases in oxytocin (the hormone known to facilitate bonding).